ktaylor63/southeast/site/content/national-wildlife-refuges/hunting.md

 ---
 title: 'Hunting on Southeastern Refuges'
-url: /national-wildlife-refuges/visitor-activities/hunting
 description: 'Hunting is part of our American heritage and is a huge economic contributor to the conservation of our nation’s wildlife and habitats.
 We offer seasonal hunting opportunities on a variety of southeastern national wildlife refuges.
 You can hunt a range of species including white-tailed deer, waterfowl, turkey and even help control wild hogs.'
 tags:
-    - hunting
-    - 'national wildlife refuges'
+    - Hunting
+    - 'National Wildlife Refuges'
-    - 'visitor activities'
+    - 'Visitor Activities'
 hero:
     name: boy-waterfowl-hunting.jpg
     alt: 'A boy wearing a camouflage hat holds a shotgun ready to hunt waterfowl'
     link: 'https://flic.kr/p/8Cu3Gd'
     caption: 'A boy waterfowl hunting. <a href="https://flic.kr/p/8Cu3Gd">Photo</a> by Tina Shaw, USFWS.'
     position: 'center right'
-updated: 'August 8th, 2016'
+updated: 'November 29th, 2016'
 ---

 Hunting is part of our American heritage and is a huge economic contributor to the conservation of our nation’s wildlife and habitats.
 Through the [Pittman-Robertson Act](http://wsfrprograms.fws.gov/Subpages/GrantPrograms/WR/WR_Act.htm), American hunters and shooters contributed [over $800 million](http://wsfrprograms.fws.gov/Subpages/GrantPrograms/WR/WRFinalApportionment2015.pdf) to conservation projects nationwide last year.